-- Potentially hazardous material such as cellulose nitrate film or infested material that would pose a risk to the repository or other collections - Archives damaged beyond repair, unless the continuing historic value is judged to be significant - Records of a particularly specialist nature requiring skills or equipment beyond our resources to preserve, exploit or interpret or for which there is a more suitable repository Worcestershire Archive Service reserves the right to adopt preservation policies including migration to ensure the readability and long term preservation of the information contained in electronic media.
-Details relating to electronic media can be found in the Digital Preservation and Digitisation Strategy.
+- Potentially hazardous material such as cellulose nitrate film or infested material that would pose a risk to the repository or other collections - Archives damaged beyond repair, unless the continuing historic value is judged to be significant - Records of a particularly specialist nature requiring skills or equipment beyond our resources to preserve, exploit or interpret or for which there is a more suitable repository

+Worcestershire Archive Service reserves the right to adopt preservation policies including migration to ensure the readability and long-term preservation of the information contained in electronic media.
+Details relating to electronic media can be found in the Digital Preservation Policy.

 Records deposited on loan are subject to the terms of deposit, while records deposited as gifts become the property of the county council.

 Certain expectations and terms apply to those records which are held on loan, from external bodies, authorities, and private persons concerning the extent of cataloguing and conservation treatment they may receive.
-See also Terms of Deposit Policy and the General Regulations and Searchroom Rules.